buildit/fee-pair-programming-exercise/README.md

 Please write the following tests to demonstrate code integrity with the least amount of code.
 Mocks, substitution, and other techniques are completely valid.

-* An HTTP call is made
+* Certify an HTTP call is made
-* Clicking a list item triggers intended functionality
+* Clicking a button triggers intended functionality
-* Verify that movie data is being printed from a returned call
+* Verify that movie data is printed in the DOM from a returned call

 ## What resources are okay?